swayos/swayos.github.io/README.md

 sh setup
 ```

 _Note : currently supported OS-es : Arch Linux.
-Feel free to add support for your OS based on setup-arch.sh and creating a merge request, _
+Feel free to add support for your OS based on setup-arch.sh and creating a merge request_

 Download the latest [Arch Linux installer ISO](https://archlinux.org/download/).
 After startup, type "archinstall" that guides you through the install process.
 After finish, log in with your user and install SwayOS with